Condé Benoist Pallen: Early life and education

-Pallen was born in St. Louis, Missouri, on December 5, 1858.
-His father, Montrose A. Pallen, was a physician and teacher of medicine originally from Mississippi.
-His mother, Anne (Benoist) Pallen, was the daughter of a St. Louis banker and descendant of the Chevalier Benoist, who served under General Montcalm in the French and Indian War.
-His family background was part of the long-established French Catholic community of St. Louis.
-His nephew and namesake was the magazine publisher Condé Nast.
+Pallen was born in St. Louis, Missouri in 1858.
+His father, Dr Montrose Anderson Pallen, was a physician who was a native of Mississippi.
+His mother, Anne Elizabeth "Eliza" Pallen née Benoist, was a daughter of pioneering St. Louis banker Louis Auguste Benoist, a descendant of a prominent French family who emigrated to Canada, then to Missouri.
+His nephew and namesake was Condé Nast.